 Telnet server and client can be installed into a Windows server or client os different ways.
 Telnet client and server is provided by Windows natively.
 The alternative is installing 3rd party applications like MoboTerm etc.

 Telnet is security is the biggest problem of the telnet protocol.
 Telnet protocol is not encrypted which makes it vulnerable to the man in the middle-security attacks.
 The telnet traffic can be readable if someone can sniff the traffic from the network.
-Encryption makes is unreadable by others other than the remote part.
+Encryption makes it unreadable by others other than the remote part.
 Telnet also provides only password-based authentication.
 As stated previously passwords are transmitted over the network where passwords can be caught by attackers.
-Password-based authentication is less secure than certificate or key based authentication.
+Password-based authentication is less secure than certificate or key-based authentication.

 Encrypt Telnet with Telnet/s

-By default, telnet protocol does not encrypt its traffic.
+By default, the telnet protocol does not encrypt its traffic.
 If we want to encrypt traffic we can use Telnet/s which encrypts the traffic.
 Actually, some TLS/SSL tunnel is created and telnet traffic is transmitted through this TLS/SSL tunnel.
 Because of the TLS/SSL implementation it Telnet/s is not used widely.

 With its positive and negative attitudes, telnet has different alternatives.
 SSH is the biggest and better alternative to the Telnet protocol.

-- RDP is not a command line remote protocol it is used as GUI based.
+- RDP is not a command-line remote protocol it is used as GUI based.
 RDP needs more network bandwidth but provides complete desktop experience.

-- VNC is an opensource alternative which similar to the RDP protocol.
+- VNC is an opensource alternative similar to the RDP protocol.
 It provides desktop remotely but slower than RDP in most cases.

-Telnet For Fun
+Telnet Application and Servers For Fun

 $ telnet towel.blinkenlights.nl